alexhegit/vLLM_ModelCoverageTest/README.md

 ### Comments
 1. Some model like LLama need to request access at first.
 You may check the error from the log if not have.
+2. You should try multiple tensor parallel if LLM is OOM with single GPU.